d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](connect-dots.svg?align=right)

 Before we can play with stitches, we need to capture the pair diagram.
-To start the capture, we have to distort it until each stitch matches a dot on a square grid.
+Most captures start with a distorted pair diagram.
+Each stitch should match a dot on a square grid.
-Variations or combinations require new captures.
+Variations or combinations require new distorted captures.

 This page explores other types of recipes for snowflakes with the aim to apply them in multiple frames.
 For this purpose we use the Droste technique in both directions:
 * interpret pair diagrams as thread diagrams
 * a form applies the stitches resulting from this interpretation to a recipe of your choice
-* tweak the first step that uses the resulting thread diagrams as pair diagram
+* the form leads to a page with two steps that uses thread diagrams as pair diagram
-* choose stitches in the last step
+* in the second step you can choose stitches for the intended snowflake

 Pair diagrams interpreted as thread diagrams with blobs
 -------------------------------------------------------